All young Londoners deserve to be excited and inspired about their futures

 We understand firsthand that race is a significant factor, with young Londoners of colour twice as likely to be unemployed as their white peers (House of Commons 2018).
 Currently 56% of young Londoners are from BAME communities (MOPAC 2018), so safeguarding their economic prospects is crucial.

-Our Future Talent model recognises that getting young people into employment is as much about building self-confidence and developing life skills, as well as educational attainment.
+Our programme models recognise that getting young people into employment is as much about building self-confidence and personal development, as well as educational attainment.
 That’s why we engage young people through our youth organisation members which are located at the hearts of communities across London.
-These are places young people enjoy attending and feel at home, where long-standing and trusted relationships already exist between young people and their youth workers.
+These are places young people enjoy attending and feel at home, where long-standing and trusted relationships already exist between young people and their youth workers, making them ideal for young people to get Information, Advice and Guidance.